 Boots of Speed + 3 Health Pots

 This is my personal favorite start for jungle Sion.
 Many people prefer going Cloth Armor + 5 Health Potion start. this is alright as well if you are a less confident jungler. however, your armor runes, armor masteries and Tough Skin mastery, you should be durable enough already.
 Also, Sion's passive Feel No Pain will further negative damage.
 Combine all that with Death's Caress absorbing a lot of damage, Cloth Armor is no longer really needed.
-The Boots of Speed will also greatly increase your clear time by letting you move around the jungle much faster.
+The Boots will also greatly increase your clear time by letting you move around the jungle much faster.
 They also make your early ganks MUCH more effective, especially if the victim of the gank doesn't have boots.

 The passive on this item will make your jungle clearing much faster.
 It also has some added damage and armor that you will notice in fights.